ippontech/blog-usa/posts/hipslacker-a-slack-bot-for-jhipster.md

 Creating a Slack bot using Python is pretty easy and by dedicating the application's generation to JHipster Online you will avoid a lot of extra work.
 The main challenge is how the bot parses commands and generates a JHipster's configuration from them.
 That all depends on how the bot generates the configuration and on how complex a command can be.
 A flow with questions/answers can be used to give the user more control on the JHipster's configuration.
 But in this case, why not simply use JHipster Online?

-Here is the [GitHub repository for HipSlacker](https://github.com/hipslacker/hipslacker), feel free to directly contribute to it or maintain your own fork!
+Here is the [GitHub repository for HipSlacker](https://github.com/jhipster/hipslacker), feel free to open a pull request or maintain your own fork!